-El Cortez Hotel Downtown Las Vegas is situated on Fremont Street East District, right in front of the famous red shoe and the neon dancing lady, which I believe were there on Fremont street since the beginning of the times.
+El Cortez Hotel Downtown Las Vegas is situated on Fremont Street East District.
+It is right in front of the famous red shoe and the neon dancing lady. – I believe that this sign was there since the beginning of Las Vegas times. :)

-This historic hotel is one of the oldest hotel-casino in Las Vegas and has continuously run since 1941 – as stated in the El Cortez official website.
+This historic hotel is one of the oldest hotel-casinos in Las Vegas, and has continuously run since 1941 – as stated in the El Cortez official website.

 The hotel has been restored, but it maintains it’s authenticity.
 I really enjoyed seeing this retro decorative artwork on the side of the El Cortez Hotel Downtown Las Vegas.
-There are quite a few beautiful pieces of mural art decor in this area of Las Vegas, and this is part of the city attractions.
+There are quite a few beautiful pieces of mural art decor in this area of Las Vegas.
+This is just part of the city attractions.

-You can see, feel and even smell the authenticity of this place once you step inside the casino
+Inside, you can see, feel and even smell the authenticity of this place once you step inside the casino.

-… everything from gambling machines, tables, chairs and decorations look like they were in the past – probably this is how it always was.
+… Everything from gambling machines, tables, chairs and decorations look like the way they always have been in the past.